G-Node/g-node-portal/source/key_functions/data_api/principles.rst

 Requesting object(s)
 --------------------

-To get the list of available objects of a specific type (e.g. AnalogSignal_, or a Section_, or a Datafile_) you need to send a GET request to the URL, ending with the name of this type, for example:
+To get the list of available objects of a specific type (e.g. :ref:`AnalogSignal <AnalogSignal>`, or a :ref:`Section <Section>`, or a :ref:`Datafile <Datafile>`) you need to send a GET request to the URL, ending with the name of this type, for example:

  ::